jonsey1995/JobSkills-Scraper/README.md

 CURRENT STATE:

-forEach through jobObj, requests url, tries to load html using cheerio and then scrapes jobName and JobDesc and makes these properties of an object in the jobs array.
+uses request-promise to synchronously request html, load to Jquery style manipulation using cheerio.

+only set up for one url at the moment

 OUTPUT:
-currently very sporadic, usually only 1/5 jobs object complete.
+still very sporadic